oilstel/elliott-school/README.md

 ## Running this website

-Use MAMP to run a apache server on a local port.
+Use MAMP to run an Apache server on a local port.
 Create a .htaccess file with the following rewrite to cover .php file endings.

 ```
 RewriteEngine On